- About

 “There was a lot of conversation around crossing boundaries, even within our own communities, being intergenerational and intercultural.
 We spent time reflecting on what we need to do to make sure the various voices are being heard,” Sister Tracey said.

-“We talked a lot about ethnicity and the culture of religious life,” Sister Hannah added.
+“We talked a lot about ethnicity and the culture of religious life,” Sister Corbin added.
 “A lot of what we talked about had to do with the changing face of religious life.
 It is changing to actually match the makeup of the Catholic Church right now.
 How do we make that transition?
 How do we go from a culture where most of the sisters are white women to one that is ethnically and linguistically diverse?”

-“This reflects the Catholic Church right now,” Sister Hannah said.
+“This reflects the Catholic Church right now,” Sister Corbin said.
 “What does that mean for religious life?
 How do we shape that?
 I think as women in formation, we’ve already started engaging in that conversation.”

 “It was really interesting to me,” Sister Tracey said.
 “At one point, a speaker asked the question, ‘How many of you were born in a different country?’
 I think almost half of the women raised their hands.